SummerSigh/TheVrMLEyeToolbox/Pupil3dDetectorOSC/Readme.md

 *What does this do?*

-This takes the already existing 3D RANSAC implementation and gives it OSC powers for full VRC intergration!
+This takes the already existing 3D RANSAC implementation and gives it OSC powers for full VRCft intergration!

 *How do I set this up?*